ehlyzov/sreader/README.md

 # SReader

-UNSTABLE.
-WIP

-SReader provides DSL to generate ruby classes from data.
+SReader provides DSL to generate ruby classes from data and describe transformation rule for each field.

 ## Installation